Zen Shiatsu | Japanese Bodywork

 A traditional Shiatsu session takes place on a comfortable futon at floor level, although the treatment may be given on a massage table or in a chair if you prefer not to lie down.

 Received through loose comfortable clothing (cotton tracksuit bottoms, leggings or similar), and sometimes soft blankets, a treatment takes about an hour.
 Extra time will be needed on the first visit so that a detailed case history can be taken.

 Following the treatment simple recommendations may be made on gentle exercises, changes to lifestyle or dietary patterns to support health and well being.
-As Japanese Massage is working on the subtle energy levels, you may feel more sensitive or aware to any changes in body or mind after a treatment.
+As Shiatsu is working on the subtle energy levels, you may feel more sensitive or aware to any changes in body or mind after a treatment.
 It is recommended to allow for a slower pace, some quiet time or time in nature to reflect and fully benefit from the session.